sathyaincampus/tipMaster/README.md

 The following **optional** features are implemented:
 * [ ] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
+* [X] Using locale-specific currency and currency thousands separators.
 * [X] Making sure the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.
+* [X] The Tip calculator has a very primitive UI.
+Feel free to play with colors, layout, or even modify the UI to improve it.

 The following **additional** features are implemented: